 Public Cloud allows fast access to services on demand like virtual servers, data analysis and more.
 They are hosted on shared architecture to lower the costs.
 It is important to note that while the systems and tools are shared, the data is not and remains private.

 Private Cloud is locked down to the company or organization using it.
 It is accessible only to your company and has additional security layers for increased privacy, which is an excellent option if security is your most important requirement.
-With a higher level of specificity, the cost is usually more than public cloud options.
+With a higher level of specificity, the cost is usually more than public options.

-Lastly, we have the Hybrid Cloud, which is, of course, a solution which includes services from both the public and private cloud options.
+Lastly, we have the Hybrid Cloud, which is, of course, a solution which includes services from both the public and private options.
 It can often be the best choice to lower costs while still retaining privacy in the areas of business that need it.

 Benefits of cloud analytics: